jangko/nppnim/README.md

   * put nppnim.xml in NPPINSTDIR\plugins\config

 beware:
-  if there exist more than one npp plugin written in Nim, please use compiler switch "-d:useNimRtl", (I never tested it before, but the doc says like that)
+  if there exist more than one npp plugin written in Nim, please use compiler switch "-d:useNimRtl", (I never tested it before, but the documentation says like that)